 Another benefit of hiring remote workers is having an endless funnel of talented individuals to choose from.
 When you need to hire someone to fill an on-site position, you usually only have a small handful of local options.
 And if you do decide to look outside the local candidate pool, you may have to pay a lot more for relocation—and you may even have to offer additional incentives to get talented employees to move from a big city.
 When you hire remotely, on the other hand, you can choose from a wide range of talented potential hires and settle for only the best.

 It’s no secret that coming into the office day in and day out can be stressful for any worker.
 That stress can be compounded for employees who have to deal with the long commute times and sparse public transit options that exist in rural areas.
 The same isn’t true for off-site employees.
-Research shows that remote workers experience 25% less stress than individuals that work in the office.
+It is observed that remote workers experience less stress than individuals that work in the office.